Daryhez/Daryhez/README.md

-Software engineer with university degree, experience in different programming languages, technologies and skills.
+Software engineer with master's degree, experience in different programming languages, technologies and skills.
 Passion and love for developing quality software.
 Ease when working in a team and with enormous soft skills.
 Experience developing software in professional teams from England and United States as well as agile methodologies, version control systems, algorithms, data structures, object-oriented programming, among others.